bouncebarkrun/Springboard-Data-Science-Career-Track/README.md

 # Springboard-Data-Science-Career-Track

+Author: Molly McNamara
-A repository for code and files in completion of the Springboard Data Science Career Track beginning August 2017.
+Purpose: A repository for code and files in completion of the Springboard Data Science Career Track beginning August 2017.